Zildj1an/Total_correctness/README.md

 # Total_correctness
 Demonstration on how to mathematically probe total correctness (and partial) of a simple program.
+Partial correctness means that if the σ state's values satisfy p then σ' of the output will satisfy q.
+Total correctness means that the program will terminate.
 Taking into account:

 ```